 Your physical safety needs may change as pregnancy progresses; what seems safe at one point may not feel that way a few weeks later.
 Prenatal care may be a way to maintain your and the baby’s health.
 It also may be a way to connect with a service provider you can turn to if you are concerned about your safety.

 If you need help accessing prenatal care, you may get more information by contacting 211.
 This local service is available in most communities.
 You can also sign up for Text4Baby, a free service that sends tips about staying healthy during pregnancy through your child’s first birthday.
 If you have concerns about not being insured, you may be able to get insurance through the Affordable Care Act (ACA).
 Domestic violence survivors can enroll at healthcare.gov anytime using the Special Enrollment Period (SEP).

-During pregnancy, your center of gravity shifts and joints loosen to allow for easier childbirth.
-This can make getting around more difficult.
-If you live with the abuser, consider mapping the safest routes out of the home or apartment from the rooms where you spend the most time.
-Try avoiding rooms with weapons, hard surfaces and areas near stairs.
-If it is becoming difficult to drive, consider identifying some safe people that you can contact if you need transportation.
-Keeping cab or bus fare stowed in a packed bag may be another way to get out quickly if needed.
+During pregnancy, your center of gravity shifts and your joints loosen to allow for easier childbirth.
+This can make getting around harder.
+If you live with an abuser, consider mapping the safest routes out of the home or apartment from the rooms where you spend the most time.
+Try avoiding rooms with weapons, hard surfaces, and areas near stairs.
+If driving is becoming difficult, consider identifying some safe people to contact if you need transportation.
+Keeping taxi or bus fare stowed in a packed bag may be another way to get out quickly if needed.

 Safety plans are not one size fits all.
-Each person has a right to safety and a right to define how that will look, and these suggestions are not meant to serve as a guarantee or a direction.
-At The Hotline, we believe that you are the foremost expert in your situation.
-Contact us anytime for assistance with your safety planning.
+Each person has a right to safety and to define how that will look, and these suggestions are not meant to serve as a guarantee or a direction.
+At The Hotline, you are the foremost expert in your situation.
+Contact us anytime for safety planning assistance.